Realization is nothing to be gained anew....Realization consists of getting rid of the false idea that one is not

 There are certainly many characters in the movie of waking life who experience or manifest more or less stormy weather – more or less anger, more or less depression or anxiety, more or less compulsive or addictive behavior, more or less upset.
-Such differences may have little to do with enlightenment and everything to do with genetics, neurochemistry, brain function, hormone levels, past trauma, sleep apnea and a host of yet undiscovered variables that go into the infinite conditioning of nature and nurture.
+Such differences may have little to do with enlightenment and everything to do with genetics, neurochemistry, brain conditions, hormone levels, past trauma, sleep apnea and a host of yet undiscovered variables that go into the infinite conditioning of nature and nurture.
 Some bodyminds have stormier weather just as some cities have stormier weather.
 It's not personal.
 When I look for where this person called “Joan Tollifson” begins and ends, I find no beginning and no ending.
 When I try to grasp or pin down this “person,” I find only continuous change.
 So what exactly is this supposed entity who would be permanently enlightened or unenlightened?